-The species that characterize this biotope are generally robust animals that can withstand some physical disturbance and/or recover rapidly.
+This biotope is subject to high levels of physical disturbance from abrasion.
+The species that characterize it are therefore robust animals that can withstand some physical disturbance and/or recover rapidly.
 This biotope is therefore considered to have a high recovery potential.
 Sponges and anemones can repair damage and regenerate from small, surviving body parts.
-Other species such as limpets and isopods are mobile and can migrate into the biotope as adults, while other attached species such as the barnacles and spirorbids produce large numbers of pelagic larvae that can recolonize suitable habitats.
+Other species such as limpets and ispods are mobile and can migrate into the biotope as adults, while other attached species such as the barnacles and spirorbids produce large numbers of pelagic larvae that can recolonize suitable habitats.
 Most of the epifauna is probably subject to severe physical disturbance and scour during winter storms and probably develops annually, through regrowth, recolonization and migration from adjacent habitats.
 Therefore, recovery is likely to be rapid as a typical biological assemblage develops within less than year and probably within 6 months in spring and summer.